GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/protocol_pages/GGG-protocol.md

 [Protocol Exchange (online)](https://doi.org/10.21203/rs.3.pex-1905/v1)

-Please [contact us](/contact) to receive the protocol and associated files, or to discuss its applicability to your research questions.
+Or, please [contact us](/contact) to receive the protocol and associated files, or to discuss its applicability to your research questions.